Aletheia-Praxis/VX-RAG/README.md

 ### RAG Component

 - **Ingestion**: Loads and preprocesses PDF, TXT, and Markdown files from the vx-underground corpus (~10,000+ documents).
-- **Indexing**: Creates vector embeddings using local models (sentence-transformers or nomic-embed-text) and stores them in ChromaDB or FAISS.
+- **Indexing**: Creates vector embeddings using local models (sentence-transformers or nomic-embed-text) and stores them in FAISS.
 - **Querying**: Retrieves relevant document chunks based on user queries and provides context for generation.

 ### MCP Component

-- **Bridge**: Acts as an intermediary between external LLMs (GPT, Claude, Mistral) and the RAG engine.
+- **Server**: FastMCP-based MCP server providing tools and resources for LLM integration.
-- **Routes**: Provides REST API endpoints for MCP communication.
+- **Tools**: Query tool for document retrieval and response generation.
-- **Auth**: Handles authentication and authorization for secure access.
+- **Resources**: Health status and system context endpoints.

-The MCP layer manages context flow: external LLMs send queries to MCP, which retrieves relevant context from RAG and returns it for generation.
+The MCP server enables direct integration with IDEs and LLMs through the Model Context Protocol, allowing tools to query the RAG system for contextual information.

 ## Project Structure